roedie/ansible-netdata/README.md

 # ansible-netdata
 Just a first stab at this role.
-Not for usage yet.
+Not for production usage yet.

 ## Supported plugins
 HAProxy